petercerno/latex-slides/README.md

 # LaTeX-to-Slides Converter

 Easily convert LaTeX documents into visually appealing slides with the look and feel of the original LaTeX format.
-See this [Example Lecture](https://www.youtube.com/watch?v=tliSFWab1t8), or this [Playlist](https://www.youtube.com/playlist?list=PLn_PVMBSJNp0Ci0u7XiNgyP1OorIRmBKV) (Principles of Mathematical Analysis).
+See e.g. this [YouTube Playlist](https://www.youtube.com/playlist?list=PLn_PVMBSJNp0Ci0u7XiNgyP1OorIRmBKV) (Principles of Mathematical Analysis).

 ## 🚀 Features